cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - menu should be able to control scenes / tasks or brachioplexus
     - can decide what input is taken in
     - maybe show a picture of the keymapping
-- delete dots, unity physics
+- delete dots, unity physics (DONE)
 - create a scene loader class (singleton behaviour) to queue task scenes together?
     - can also hold current scene to send to brachIOplexus
+- singleton class to do data logging
 - bento control -> vive / acer controllers or brachIOplexus
 - Possible goal for the next inchstone is to have a "beta" version of the project where it is fully built ?